Stringy Corrections to Heterotic SU(3)-Geometry: Complex geometry at second order

 Here $\omega =g (J \cdot, \cdot)$ as usual.
 Here and in what follows, we will often drop the subscript $\ap$ on tensors and simply write $g = g_{\ap}$, $\Omega=\Omega_\ap$, etc.

 \item Define the 3-form $H_\ap$ and scalar function $\Phi_\ap$ by:

-In previous sections, we showed that the true physical fields $g$, $H$, and $\Phi$, which receive $\ap$ corrections to all orders, are consistent with the truncated equations given here to 2-loops in the $\ap$-expansion.
-In particular, equations \eqref{eq:iddbo} and \eqref{eq:truncatedH} are consistent with the Bianchi identity $dH = \frac{\ap}{4} ( \tr FF - \tr R^\H R^\H)$ to 2-loops; see Section \ref{sec:ddbar-ap2}. \end{enumerate}
+In previous sections, we showed that the true physical fields $g$, $H$, and $\Phi$, which receive $\ap$ corrections to all orders, are consistent with the truncated equations given here to order $\ap^2$ in the $\ap$-expansion.
+In particular, equations \eqref{eq:iddbo} and \eqref{eq:truncatedH} are consistent with the Bianchi identity $dH = \frac{\ap}{4} ( \tr FF - \tr R^\H R^\H)$ up to $\mathcal{O}(\ap^3)$ corrections; see Section \ref{sec:ddbar-ap2}. \end{enumerate}

-We investigate the question of whether these equations of complex geometry imply the equations of motion to 2-loops (i.e. at order $\ap^2$), which we reprint here for ease of reference:
+We investigate the question of whether these equations of complex geometry imply the equations of motion at order $\ap^2$, which we reprint here for ease of reference:

 Here $R^\H$ is defined by $\Gamma_m^\H = \Gamma^\LC_m + \half H_m$ and $\ccD^-$ acts as $\Gamma_m^- = \Gamma^\LC_m - \half H_m$ on tangent bundle indices.
 In the current section, we simply write $\nabla$ instead of $\nabla^{\LC}$ for the Levi-Civita connection for ease of notation.